Probing Parity Violation in the Stochastic Gravitational Wave Background with Astrometry: Detectability

 These estimates also apply to parity violating correlations.
 It is therefore worth considering how we might specifically minimize the noise in measurements of the $EB$ correlation signal on which we have focused in this paper.
 One way to do this might be by using quasars rather than stars as the observational sources.
 The global motions of stars can induce large-scale correlations and can generate both E-mode and B-mode signals.
 Since all of the observed stars are in one galaxy (our Milky Way), we cannot expect their $EB$ correlations to be suppressed just because the underlying theory is parity conserving.
-However, for quasars, the primary source of noise in large-scale correlations of changes in their positions is that induced by cosmological large-scale structure, which does not produce an $EB$ correlation due to its inherent parity-conservation.
-Hence, as we look to the future, precision measurements of quasars might be an even more interesting target in the quest to find $EB$ correlations.
+However, for quasars, the primary source of noise in large-scale correlations of changes in their positions is that induced by cosmological large-scale structure, which does not produce an $EB$ correlation due to its inherent parity-conservation.\footnote{ On cosmological scales, the power spectrum might take a different form compared to that on galactic scales, and the quasar term might not be negligible.
+This possibility merits further study.} Hence, as we look to the future, precision measurements of quasars might be an even more interesting target in the quest to find $EB$ correlations.
 The analysis in this paper is easily adapted to that case.